mehedihasan712277/sikhor/readme.md

-## This is website for affiliate marketing.
+## This is a website for affiliate marketing.
 The website is under contruction